23 June, 2020

 Subscribe to events on behalf of users, I chose member_joined_channel and member_left_channel.

 The next step is to handle the Slack request.
-At the beginning, from the variable req, I get the object event.
+In the beginning, from the variable req, I get the object event.
 Depending on an event type, I write an appropriate command.

 Slack can be used not only as a really cool communication tool.
 Examples presented above show that you can use it as a graphic interface for a variety of APIs.
 It also enables sending notifications about events to your external application.
 Thanks to that you can react quickly.

-Slack has really good documentation.
+Slack API has really good documentation.
 I recommend trying it and testing some other tools which can improve your work.
-You can take advantage of Slack integration.
+You can take advantage of Slack integration and writing a Slack app will be easy-peasy.